apache/mynewt-site/docs/os/core_os/porting/port_bsp.md

 ##Create Required Files For Compilation

 Create the following files within the BSP directory tree.
-For now they can be empty files.
+For now, they can be empty files.
 We will fill them out one at a time.

 | **File Path Name** | **Description** |
 |-----------|-------------|